Sogandste/EVisionary/README.md

-If deployment uses root-level app.py:
+If deploying via the root-level app.py:

         text